Are Sneezing and Coughing Common Symptoms of Drug Withdrawal?

 Drug withdrawal symptoms vary from person to person.
 You should consult

-a medical professional if you have concerns about your symptoms, and we
+a medical professional if you have concerns about your symptoms.
+We strongly

-That being said, some people experience withdrawal symptoms that mimic
+some people experience withdrawal symptoms that mimic symptoms of the common

 you may experience sneezing, nausea, and general feelings of uneasiness.